Job Title: INTERN - PUBLIC ADMINISTRATION, I

 Potential candidates will be contacted by hiring manager directly for further consideration.

-A completed application (Personal History Profile[P11] and Cover Letter) is required.
+A completed application (Cover Note and P11) is required.
 Incomplete applications will not be reviewed.

 - Title of graduate/undergraduate degree programme

 - Graduation date (When will you be graduating from the programme?
-In case you have already graduated, when did your graduate?)
+In case you have already graduated, when did you graduate?)

 - List the IT skills and computer programs that you are proficient in.